key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

 cd ../
 ```

 Now we should have compiled our code.
-Two C++ files will have been compiled
+Two C++ files will have been compiled:
-`HiggsRecoil.cpp` and `MuonFilter.cpp` creating two Gaudi plugins that we are
+`HiggsRecoil.cpp` and `MuonFilter.cpp`, creating two Gaudi plugins that we are
 now able to import from python.

 To run the Higgs recoil process run the following: